misikbal/QT-Linguist-Multi-Language/README.md

 ### Step 3: Compile Translation
-After translations are complete, compile the .ts files to .qm files using the lrelease command:
+After translations are complete, compile the `.ts` files to `.qm` files using the `lrelease` command:
 ```bash
 lrelease translator/lang_tr.ts translator/lang_ar.ts
 ```
-This will produce lang_tr.qm and lang_ar.qm files in the translator directory, which are ready for runtime use.
+This will produce `lang_tr.qm` and `lang_ar.qm` files in the translator directory, which are ready for runtime use.

 ### Step 4: Loading Translations in the Application
-The MyTranslator class loads these .qm files at runtime based on user selection.
-The .qm files are bundled with the application and accessed via ":/translator".
+The `MyTranslator` class loads these `.qm` files at runtime based on user selection.
+The `.qm` files are bundled with the application and accessed via `":/translator"`.

 ## Additional Notes
 Adding New Languages: To add a new language, create a new .ts file and follow the translation steps outlined above.